top of page

 Shading Analysis Diagram

 Shading analysis diagrams assess how shadows cast by surrounding objects (trees, buildings, etc.) affect the solar panels' performance.
-These solar diagrams help installers plan panel placement to minimize shading and maximize energy production.
-Often, these diagrams are created using software tools that simulate solar angles and shading patterns throughout the day and year.
+This solar panel diagram helps installers plan panel placement to minimize shading and maximize energy production.
+Often, this solar panel diagram is created using software tools that simulate solar angles and shading patterns throughout the day and year.

 Solar Roof Layout Diagram